anirudhpundhir/RevolutMoneyTransfer/README.md

 `java -jar money-transfer-all-1.0-SNAPSHOT.jar`
 url - `localhost:4567`
 ## How to use
-Each user has default account with 10000 RUB
+Each user has default account with 10000 INR
 After running, there will be created three users.
 First user will have two additional accounts, one with euro